Overview of Azure Monitor

 - Route the data to a third-party visualization tool using either live streaming or by having the tool read from an archive in Azure storage

-You can use monitoring data to trigger alerts or even whole processes.
+In the standard Azure Alerts, you can use monitoring data to trigger alerts or even whole processes.
 Examples include:

 - Use data to autoscale compute instances up or down based on application load.